 The main knock on the dating app is that it appears tapping X or the checkmark does not register and the profile re-appears.
 Similarly messages sent to profiles appear to not go through as profiles re-appear.
 Did it get sent?
 Was it a bug or did it go through and should I not seem needy.
 These are all the things going through people’s minds when using Hinge.

 Hinge, like many other apps aims to hook new users by displaying attractive profiles and over time regressing to the mean.
 Once hooked, users are tempted to upgrade to allow for more profiles to be viewed before running out.
 Hinge takes into consideration your demographics and displays somewhat relative profiles based on preferences and your attractiveness.
 The more desirable you are the more you will be shown to other.
 This is not to mean that you need to be a model to do well on Hinge but self-sabotage efforts can definitely limit your ability to be successful.

-One last pain is account settings.
+One last pain is account settings and notifications (or lack thereof).
 Many folks are confused about receiving free premium accounts, others get locked out of accounts and many unanswered questions take forever just to get acknowledge by customer service (a common theme in the Hinge world).

 Pause Mode on Hinge